Skip to content

 Average household Halloween spending

-The average spending per household for Halloween 2022 dipped slightly from the record high in 2021, when Halloween spending reached triple-digits for the first time ever.
-This year, Americans are spending an average of $100.45 on their ghoulish preparations, a smidge below the $102 they were spending last year.
+The expected average Halloween spending per household jumped from 2022 levels to a new record high in 2023.
+This year, it’s estimated that Americans will spend an average of $108 on ghoulish preparations, up from the average $100 the year prior.
 Here’s the breakdown of those average costs per household:

 How to save money on Halloween celebrations